open-learning-exchange/myplanet/README.md

 ## Contact

-For any questions or feedback, please contact us at solutions@ole.org.
+For any questions or feedback, please join [our Discord server](https://discord.gg/mtgGD4EnYW) or contact us at solutions@ole.org.